yeokm1/retro-configs/laptops/thinkpad-p14sg1/README.md

 <img src="photos/p14sg1-osloaders.jpg" width="600">

-I have setup the system with several bootloader setups to allow for different boot OS.
+I have setup the system with chained bootloader setups to allow for different boot OS.

 1. Grub to boot Linux.
 Set `GRUB_TERMINAL=console` in Grub configuration to permit Windows bootloader to start in text mode.
 2. Text-mode Win 11 bootloader configured by [EasyBCD](https://neosmart.net/EasyBCD/) to allow booting of Win 98 SE and Win 11.
 Text-mode is configured for faster start and avoid another reboot when selecting Win 98 SE.